Object detection: Concept

 Every object class has its own special features that help in classifying the class – for example all circles are round.

 Object class detection uses these special features.
 For example, when looking for circles, objects that are at a particular distance from a point (i.e. the center) are sought.
 Similarly, when looking for squares, objects that are perpendicular at corners and have equal side lengths are needed.
 A similar approach is used for face identification where eyes, nose, and lips can be found and features like skin color and distance between eyes can be found.

+Benchmarks

+For object localization, true positive is often measured by the thresholded intersection over union.
+For example, if there is a traffic sign in the image, with a bounding box drawn by a human ("ground truth label"), then a neural network has detected the traffic sign (a true positive) at 0.5 threshold iff it has drawn a bounding box whose IoU with the ground truth is above 0.5.
+Otherwise, the bounding box is a false positive.

+If there is only a single ground truth bounding box, but multiple predictions, then the IoU of each prediction is calculated.
+The prediction with the highest IoU is a true positive if it is above threshold, else it is a false positive.
+All other predicted bounding boxes are false positives.
+If there is no prediction with an IoU above the threshold, then the ground truth label has a false negative.

+For simultaneous object localization and classification, a true positive is one where the class label is correct, and the bounding box has an IoU exceeding the threshold.

+Simultaneous object localization and classification is benchmarked by the mean average precision (mAP).
+The average precision (AP) of the network for a class of objects is the area under the precision-recall curve as the IoU threshold is varied.
+The mAP is the average of AP over all classes.

 Methods

 Methods for object detection generally fall into either neural network-based or non-neural approaches.
 For non-neural approaches, it becomes necessary to first define features using one of the methods below, then using a technique such as support vector machine (SVM) to do the classification.
 On the other hand, neural techniques are able to do end-to-end object detection without specifically defining features, and are typically based on convolutional neural networks (CNN).